ampproject/amphtml/extensions/amp-base-carousel/amp-base-carousel.md

 **goToSlide(index: number)**
 Moves the carousel to the slide specified by the `index` argument.
+Note: `index` will be normalized to a number greater than or equal to `0` and less than the number of slides given.

 ```
 api.goToSlide(0); // Advance to first slide.